Doctor Mistakes and Medical Malpractice

 - The patient dies sooner than expected

 For it to be considered medical malpractice, this means that a doctor needs to do something that their peers in a similar situation wouldn't do and have their action or inaction injure their patient.
-So if an injury occurs and there is nothing within a doctor's power to do then they cannot be considered negligent.
-A doctor can also adhere to the standard of care and a patient can still end up injured.
+If an injury occurs and there is nothing within a doctor's power to do, they cannot be considered negligent.
+A doctor can also adhere to the standard of care, and a patient can still end up injured.

 What Should I Do if I Think the Doctor Made a Mistake?

 The first thing to understand when a hospital or doctor makes a mistake is that you have rights.
 You may choose to file a complaint with your state’s medical board, as well as seek remediation through legal means.

 The law allows patients to file a malpractice claim up to two years after the date of the injury.
 While two years may seem like a lot of time, this is two years shorter than you have to file most other personal injury claims in Florida.
 This is why it is critical to talk to an experienced malpractice attorney right away.

 There are several steps involved in making a medical malpractice claim, and it can take a long time to build a solid case.
 The burden of proof is on you to prove that the doctor's actions led to your injury.
 If you believe you have a malpractice claim, contact an attorney right away.
 Do not contact the hospital or doctor you believe is at fault.
 Sometimes, the healthcare provider may be aware of his or her mistake and try to offer you a settlement to prevent legislation.
 In most cases, this will be far less than what your injuries are worth.